 A special panel discussion on March 24 will focus on how new research is changing the landscape of cancer.
 The discussion will feature leading oncologists and scientists, as well as the producers of the upcoming documentary “Cancer: The Emperor of All Maladies,” based on the Pulitzer Prize-winning book by Columbia oncologist Siddhartha Mukherjee.

 Speakers and panelists will discuss new diagnostic tools, innovative clinical trials, and collaborations across multiple institutions that are changing the way cancer is being treated.

 - Stephen Emerson, director, Herbert Irving Comprehensive Cancer Center at Columbia University Medical Center and NewYork-Presbyterian (panel discussion moderator)

-- Cory Abate-Shen, cancer diagnostics innovator and professor of urology and pathology & cell biology, Columbia
+- Cory Abate-Shen, cancer diagnostics innovator and professor of urology and of pathology & cell biology, Columbia

 - Andrew Kung, chief of pediatric oncology, NY-Presbyterian/Morgan Stanley Children’s Hospital

 - William Nelson, vice chair, SU2C Scientific Advisory Committee and director of the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins